ARTISTIC

 Co-producer: Inuk Jørgensen

-With support from the Swedish Arts Grants Committee, City of Gothenburg & Filmcloud
+With support from: the Swedish Arts Grants Committee, City of Gothenburg & Filmcloud

 Arctic Love Parade

-Official selection Nuuk International Filmfestival
+Official selection Nuuk International Filmfestival 2021

 Have you met the Danes who fell in love with Greenland?
 In Arctic Love Parade, Danes who have lived in Greenland exhibit their Arctic souvenirs.
 The objects become a starting point for a reflection on colonial dynamics.
 Where do we draw the line between love, desire and objectification in colonial relations?